Varun487/AIAlgoTrading/README.md

-# Capstone Project - Trading System
+# Capstone Project - AI Trading Platform

 ### What is the project ?

-To build a platform for creating, backtesting and paper trading new automated strategies with real-time, minute scale data.
+To build a platform for creating, backtesting and paper trading new automated strategies on real-time, minute scale data with the help of AI models.

 # Microservices in the project